OKC News Digest and Social Media Digest FAQs

-Any story or opinion piece that directly mentions the City of Oklahoma City government (excluding routine crime/fire/emergency stories) is included in the News Digest.
+Any story or opinion piece we find that directly mentions the City of Oklahoma City government (excluding routine crime/fire/emergency stories) is included in the News Digest.
 This includes stories and opinion pieces about the City Council and its members.
-Social media posts promoting those stories are also included, from the news organizations/websites and reporters themselves to notable mentions from other people.
-Likewise, any direct social media post addressing one of the main City accounts with a problem or comment is included in the Social Media Digest.
-Most posts from official City-affiliated social media accounts are also included, including from Council members.
+Social media posts promoting those stories are also sometimesincluded, from the news organizations/websites and reporters themselves to notable mentions from other people.
+Likewise, most social media posts addressing one of the main City accounts with a problem or comment is included in the Social Media Digest.
+Many posts from official City-affiliated social media accounts are also included, including from Council members.

 - What else is included?